mfractor/mfractor.github.io/docs/installation-and-setup.md

 **Coming soon**

-## Uninstalling MFractor
+## Uninstall MFractor

 ### Visual Studio Mac
-MFractor for Visual Studio Mac can be uninstall using Visual Studio Macs **Extension Manager**.
+MFractor for Visual Studio Mac can be uninstalled using the **Extension Manager**.

-To uninstall, Select the **Visual Studio Mac** main menu bar button and then click on **Extensions...**.
+To uninstall, Select the **Visual Studio Mac** main menu item and then click on **Extensions...**.

 Under the **Gallery** tab, locate the **IDE extensions** category and expand it.

 Next, select the **MFractor** item from the extensions list and then click **Uninstall**.

-You will be prompted to uninstall the extension, confirm uninstallation by clicking Uninstall
+You will be prompted to uninstall the extension, confirm uninstallation by clicking **Uninstall**.

+Finally, restart Visual Studio Mac to complete the uninstallation of MFractor.

 ### Visual Studio Windows
+MFractor for Visual Studio Windows can be uninstalled using Visual Studio Macs **Extension Manager**.

+To uninstall, select the **Extension** main menu item and then click on **Manage Extensions**.

+Under the **Installed** tab, select **MFractor**.
+To quickly locate the MFractor extension, type **MFractor** enter the search bar in the extension managers search bar.

+After selecting **MFractor**, click on **Uninstall**.
+This will schedule MFractor to be uninstalled.

+Next close Visual Studio Windows and then

+Finally, restart Visual Studio Mac to complete the uninstallation of MFractor.